Optimal number of agents in a collective search, and when to launch them: Optimizing the mean search cost

-where $r(0)=-s'(0)$ is the initial value of the single-agent first-passage time distribution. $N_{sim}$ is therefore found as the largest integer $k$ for which the latter quantity is positive, i.e. $k(k-1)\kappa r(0)<1$.
-This leads to
+$N_{sim}$ is therefore found as the largest value of $k$ for which this quantity is positive, i.e.

-This result is very general as it does not rely on strong assumptions on $s(t)$ and shows that $N_{sim}$ does not depend on $\gamma$ at all.
-No matter how much it costs to sustain a searcher, the number of searchers to be introduced into the system at $t=0$ will only be governed by $\kappa$. \\
+Surprisingly, $N_{sim}$ does not depend on $\gamma$ at all: no matter how much it costs to sustain a searcher, the number of agents to be introduced into the system at $t=0$ will only be governed by the launch cost $\kappa$ and the initial slope of $s'$, i.e. the initial value of the first-passage time distribution: if $\bar{s}(t)$ is very sharply decreasing at short times -- i.e. if the probability to find the target quickly is high -- there is no interest in launching multiple searchers initially as the benefit in the search time would be overcompensated by the launch cost.

-While $N_{sim}$ can be found analytically in general, finding the optimal values of $t_i$ for $i>N_{sim}$ must be treated specifically for a given survival probability $s(t)$.
-Two prominent cases for $\lim_{t\to\infty} s(t) = 0$ can be identified \cite{hughes1996random, redner2001guide}: exponentially or algebraically decaying, both of which we treat separately in the following. \\